From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Is there a soundcheck?

-Yes, a soundcheck or line check is planned depending on venue, lineup and technical setup.
-The goal is controlled sound that fits the room, guest count and the relevant programme phase.
+Yes.
+A soundcheck or line check is planned to suit the venue, lineup and technical setup.
+The goal: controlled sound that fits the room, the guest count and each part of the programme.

 How are song requests coordinated?